 The extra time naturopathic doctors spend with you is often focused on identifying the underlying cause(s) of your health concerns, and empowering you to engage actively in restoring and managing your own health.
 Research shows that whole-person care often leads to high patient satisfaction and improved outcomes.2

-Yes, our Holistic Nutritionist is able to request blood work (regular and specialty labs) as well as medical records.
+Yes, our Nutritionist is able to request blood work (regular and specialty labs) as well as medical records.
 She will also provide a lab interpretation.

 Yes, each patient is able to gain access to any Naturopathic Medical Specialist.